em-ess/saveur/README.md

 ## NTH
 - AI chat
+- AI Train or guess what to eat if we haven't eaten at restaurant recently
 - Web scrape for suggestions
 - Suggest where to eat based on location
 - Map